Skip to content

 Relying only on public transport

-Palma's buses are excellent, but the mountain villages, Cala Mondragó, and Cap de Formentor are almost impossible to reach without a hire car.
-Renting a small car for at least 2 days of your 4 is essential unless you're happy joining expensive organised day trips.
+Palma's buses are excellent, but the mountain villages, Cala Mondragó, and Cap de Formentor are almost impossible without a hire car.
+Renting a small car for at least 2 days of your 4 is essential unless you're happy joining expensive organised day trips that don't allow independent stops.

 🍽️